davad/montferret.github.io/content/blog/ferret-v0.10.0.md

 {{</ code >}}

 ## Parameter value availability check
-In this release, we do pre-runtime check whether all values are provided for parameters used by a script.
+In this release, we do check pre-runtime to make sure all parameters are provided values in a script.
 It was very frustrating when your script was failing in the middle of the execution just because you forgot to provide a value for one of the paramaters.

 # What's changed
 ## Case insensitivity
-Finally, FQL keywords are case insensitive!
+Finally!
+FQL keywords are case insensitive!

 That's how Google Search query looks like in lower case: